Advertisement

 Green Stars & Bib Gourmands

 Alongside the classic one-, two-, and three-star ratings, Michelin has a few other honors as well.
 Awarded for the first time in 2021, Green Stars recognize restaurants leading the way in sustainable gastronomy.
 California leads the way in eco-friendly cuisine, boasting more Green Stars than any other state in the country.
 What does it take to earn a Green Star?
 Caruso’s in Montecito, for instance, procures honey from its own beekeepers and has an enzyme-eater grease program to reduce the impact of cooking oil.
-California now has 11 total green stars:
+As of 2025, there are 17 of them.
+They are:

 • Atelier Crenn, San Francisco